2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Experiments

 \subsection{Comparison}

-\boldparagraph{Dataset} We evaluate the performance of our method on various datasets, including DTU~\cite{jensen2014large}, Tanks and Temples~\cite{Knapitsch2017}, and Mip-NeRF360~\cite{barron2022mip}.
+\paragraph{Dataset} We evaluate the performance of our method on various datasets, including DTU~\cite{jensen2014large}, Tanks and Temples~\cite{Knapitsch2017}, and Mip-NeRF360~\cite{barron2022mip}.
 The DTU dataset comprises 15 scenes, each with 49 or 69 images of resolution $1600\times1200$.
 We use Colmap~\cite{schoenberger2016sfm} to generate a sparse point cloud for each scene and down-sample the images into a resolution of $800 \times 600$ for efficiency.
-We use the same training process for 3DGS~\cite{kerbl3Dgaussians} and SuGar~\cite{guedon2023sugar} for a fair comparison.
+We use the same training process for 3DGS~\cite{kerbl3Dgaussians} and SuGaR~\cite{guedon2023sugar} for a comparison.

-\boldparagraph{Geometry Reconstruction} In ~\tabref{tab:dtu_result} and ~\tabref{tab:dtu_perf}, we compare our geometry reconstruction to SOTA implicit (i.e., NeRF~\cite{mildenhall2020nerf}, VolSDF~\cite{yariv2021volume}, and NeuS~\cite{wang2021neus}), explicit (i.e., 3DGS~\cite{kerbl3Dgaussians} and concurrent work SuGaR~\cite{guedon2023sugar}) on Chamfer distance and training time using the DTU dataset.
+\paragraph{Geometry Reconstruction} In ~\tabref{tab:dtu_result} and ~\tabref{tab:dtu_perf}, we compare our geometry reconstruction to SOTA implicit (i.e., NeRF~\cite{mildenhall2020nerf}, VolSDF~\cite{yariv2021volume}, and NeuS~\cite{wang2021neus}), explicit (i.e., 3DGS~\cite{kerbl3Dgaussians} and concurrent work SuGaR~\cite{guedon2023sugar}) methods on Chamfer distance and training time using the DTU dataset.
 Our method outperforms all compared methods in terms of Chamfer distance.
 Moreover, as shown in~\tabref{tab:tnt}, 2DGS achieves competitive results with SDF models (i.e., NeuS~\cite{wang2021neus} and Geo-Neus~\cite{Fu2022GeoNeus}) on the TnT dataset, and significantly better reconstruction than explicit reconstruction methods (i.e., 3DGS and SuGaR).
 Notably, our model demonstrates exceptional efficiency, offering a reconstruction speed that is approximately 100 times faster compared to implicit reconstruction methods and more than 3 times faster than the concurrent work SuGaR.
 Our approach can also achieve qualitatively better reconstructions with more appearance and geometry details and fewer outliers, as shown in ~\figref{fig:dtu_comp}.
-We include the geometry reconstruction results in supplementary ~\figref{fig:supp-TnT}.
 Moreover, SDF-based reconstruction methods require predefining the spherical size for initialization, which plays a critical role in the success of SDF reconstruction.
-Bu contrast, our method leverages radiance field based geometry modeling and is less sensitive to initialization.
+By contrast, our method leverages radiance field based geometry modeling and is less sensitive to initialization. { We include the full geometry reconstruction results for both DTU and TnT in Figure~\ref{fig:supp-DTU} and Figure~\ref{fig:supp-TnT}. }